princbh30/rtctek-locator-failures-new/RTC_INTEGRATION.md

     @Before
     public void setUp() {
         if (!driverInitialized) {
-            ChromeOptions options = new ChromeOptions();
-            // ... your existing Chrome options ...

-            // Create ChromeDriver with automatic RTC healing using factory driver = RtcWebDriverFactory.createChromeDriver(options); // This is the only change! driverInitialized = true;
+            // Create WebDriver with automatic RTC healing based on configuration driver = RtcConfig.createWebDriver(); // This is the only change! driverInitialized = true;
         }
     }